orchetect/MIDIKit/Sources/MIDIKitSMF/MIDIKitSMF.docc/MIDIKitSMF-Getting-Started.md

 midiFile.timebase // musical or timecode-based
 ```

-Read and write tracks using the `tracks` property can be accessed to return only the tracks as a typed array:
+Read and write tracks using the `tracks` property:

 ```swift
 for track in midiFile.tracks {